-- expenses in excess of the Plan allowance or maximum benefit limitations; - amounts you pay for non-compliance with this Plan's preauthorization requirements; - copayments and coinsurances under prescription drug benefits; and - the cost difference between a name brand drug and its generic equivalent.
+- expenses in excess of the Plan allowance or maximum benefit limitations; - amounts you pay for non-compliance with this Plan's preauthorization requirements; - copayments and coinsurances under Section 5(f).
+Prescription drug benefits; and - the cost difference between a name brand drug and its generic equivalent.